AWS Kinesis Data Firehose – KDF

 • supports S3, Redshift, Elasticsearch, and Splunk as destinations.

-Kinesis Data Streams vs Kinesis Firehose
+Kinesis Data Streams vs. Kinesis Data Firehose

 AWS Certification Exam Practice Questions